Cafaggi/bedu_postworks/README.md

 ```
 <p align="justify">
 To get users, dogs, or walks, make a GET request to the corresponding endpoint. <br>
-Autentication is needed for geting users <br>
+Authentication is needed for getting users information. <br>

-If an ID is passed as an argument in the endponint, a specific [dog|user|walk] will be returned<br>
+If an ID is specified as an argument in the endpoint, the specific [dog|user|walk] whom this id belongs will be returned.<br>
 Otherwise, an array of all the elements in the database will be returned.
 Only non-sensible data will be returned in the body of the request.
 </p> <br>